[5 min read]

 Achieving deep resilience

 Eating pressure for breakfast needs to become an unconscious routine rather than a macho expression of bravado and hope.
-That comes from achieving deep resilience, which in turn requires active management of the psychological environment.
+This default calm comes from achieving deep resilience, which in turn requires active management of the psychological environment.

 Positive psychology research in recent years has proved that resilience is built when we spend time in positive emotional states.
 Whilst experiencing positive emotion we are constantly triggering the chemical and synaptic changes in our brain that manifest as increased ability to push through challenges, cruise past setbacks without losing momentum, and survive stressful and even traumatic experiences much more readily and completely.